Poets Camp

 Accessibilty + System Requirements

-• Live workshops will not be recorded.
-All participants will receive access to workshop materials such as readings and prompts.
+- Live workshops will not be recorded.
+All participants will receive access to workshop materials such as readings and prompts, all of which are housed in Google Classroom.

 ABOUT THE INSTRUCTOR